playsms/playsms/documents/development/WEBSERVICES.md

 Returns    | return codes and info

 Notes:
+* most mandatory and optional query parameters are prefixed with `data_`
 * data_status 2 is for admin level account
 * data_status 3 is for user level account
 * data_status 4 is for subuser level account